ArnePannemans/hiddenFutures/README.md

 ### Future Research

-- **Shannon Entropy**: Looking into methods to control the randomness of pixel values, making them more like the information content found in natural images.
-For example, instead of every pixel being completely random, we can adjust the randomness to create more structured images.
+- **Shannon Entropy**: Looking into methods to control the randomness of pixel values, making them more like the information content found in natural images
-- **Spatial Correlations**: Trying out techniques to make neighboring pixels more similar, just like in real images where adjacent pixels tend to have similar colors.
-This could involve using Perlin noise or taking inspiration from existing photos to create more natural-looking textures.
-- **Natural Image Statistics**: Exploring how real images are structured and using that knowledge to guide our image generation.
-This way, the generated images will have patterns and structures similar to what we see in the real world.
+- **Sampling natural images**:  Starting with a set of 10 sample images, analyzing their pixel distributions, and using this data to guide the generation of new images.